shazzad-hasan/netflix-content-trends/README.md

 # Analysing Netflix Content Trends

 ### Content Strategy Development
-- Problem: Examine which genres or type of contents are most popular to guide future content production and acquisition.
+- Problem: Identify the most popular genre to guide future content creation and acquisition strategies.
-- Query: Analyze the distributions of shows or movies across different genres and ratings over time to identify popular categories.
+- Query: Analyze the distributions of shows/movies across different genres and ratings over time to identify trending categories.

 ### Market Analysis
-- Problem: Analyze the distribution of content across different countries  to tailor marketing strategies
+- Problem: Analyze the distribution of content across different countries  to optimize marketing strategies.
-- Query: Identify tye type of content each country spends the most time watching.
+- Query: Identify the types of content that receive the most watch time in each country.

 ### Release Timing Analysis
-- Problem: Determine the best time of the year to release new content
+- Problem: Determine the optimal time of the year for releasing new content.
-- Query: Analyze which month have had historically the most releases
+- Query: Analyze which months have had the highest number of content releases.

 ## Director and Cast Analysis
-- Problem: Identifying best director and cast members
+- Problem: Identifying the most successful directors and cast members.
-- Query: Examine previous collaboration between directors and cast members the resulted highly rated shows and movies
+- Query: Examine past collaborations between directors and cast members that have led to highly rated shows and movies.

 ## Viewer Preferences Analysis
-- Problem: Analyze viewer preferences
+- Problem: Understand viewer preferences and trands.
-- Query: Find genres and ratings of shows and movies with their release years to identify trends over time
+- Query: Analyze the genres, ratings, and release years of shows and movies to identify trends over time.

 ## Content Localization Strategy
-- Analyzing content and marketing strategies for specific contries
+- Problem: Analyzing content and marketing strategies for specific contries.
-- Query: Identify most common genres and type of shows/movies for each specific countries
+- Query: Identify most common genres and type of shows/movies for each specific countries.

 ## Budget Allocation for New Production
-- Determining which type of genres are most likely to succeed and deserve higher investment
+- Problem: Identify which type of genres are most likely to succeed and warrant higher investment.
-- Query: Assess the correlation between genre and their ratings
+- Query: Assess the correlation between genres and their ratings to determine high performing categories.